-The Active Login Manager makes an association between the network access (i.e. the LAN network access) of a laptop or computer and the network access of an IP Telephone.
+The Active Login Manager builds an association between the network access (i.e. the LAN network access) of a laptop or computer and the network access of the IP desktop telephone.
 Whenever the user logs into his or her computer via a certain network port, the associated user profile and settings are downloaded to the telephone on that same desk.

 This can be done in different ways, which we describe below.
 Besides the default mode, where the computer and telephone share a single access, we now also support a more advanced method using our ALM Network Inventory Manager.